YunoHost-Apps/glitchsoc_ynh/README.md

 Glitch-Soc is beta software, and under active development.
 Use at your own risk!

 * This app require a dedicated domain or subdomain.
-* The user choosen during the installation is created in Glich-Soc with admin rights.
+* The user choosen during the installation is created in Glitch-Soc with admin rights.
 * LDAP authentication is activated.
 All YunoHost users can authenticate.
 * Single sign-on doesn't work.